nipy/nireg/README.rst

 Dependencies
 ============

-To run REGISTER, you will need:
+To run NIREG, you will need:

 * python_ >= 2.5 (tested with 2.5, 2.6, 2.7, 3.2, 3.3)
 * numpy_ >= 1.2